Porter Wagoner: Personal life and death

 Wagoner was married twice, to Velma Johnson for less than a year in 1943 and to Ruth Olive Williams from 1946 to 1986, though they separated 20 years before the divorce.
 He fathered three children, Richard, Denise, and Debra.

-Wagoner died from lung cancer in Nashville on October 28, 2007, with his family and Dolly Parton at his side.
+Wagoner, a heavy smoker, died from lung cancer in Nashville on October 28, 2007, with his family and Dolly Parton at his side.
 His funeral was held November 1, 2007, at the Grand Ole Opry House.
 He is buried at Woodlawn Memorial Park in Nashville.

 Legacy

 Dolly Parton performed a concert at her theme park Dollywood in Wagoner's memory after his death.

 Porter Wagoner Boulevard, a road in his native West Plains, Missouri, is named in his honor.

-In 2013, the television show Drunk History presented a brief summary of Wagoner's relationship with Parton.
+In 2013 the television show Drunk History presented a brief summary of Wagoner's relationship with Parton.

-Dan Cooper at AllMusic noted, "As for his music, after signing with RCA in 1952, he produced a wealth of superb hard country, and just as much of the most wretchedly oversentimentalized tripe you'll ever want to hear.
+Dan Cooper at AllMusic noted, "As for his music, after signing with RCA in 1952 he produced a wealth of superb hard country, and just as much of the most wretchedly oversentimentalized tripe you'll ever want to hear.
 The latter, of course, is half the reason he's loved".